R-Finance/rfinance/content/cfp.md

 draft: false
 ---

-The twelfth annual R/Finance conference for applied finance using `R` will be held on June 5 and 6, 2020 in Chicago, IL, USA at the [University of Illinois at Chicago](www.uic.edu).
+**The twelfth annual R/Finance 2020 conference has been canceled due to the global COVID-19 pandemic.**

 The conference will cover topics including portfolio management, time series analysis, advanced risk tools, high-performance computing, market microstructure, and econometrics.
 All will be discussed within the context of using `R` as a primary tool for financial model development, risk management, portfolio construction, and trading.

-**Please submit proposals online [here](http://uic.cvent.com/d/1hqrb9/4W).**

 From its humble Midwest beginnings, word of the conference spread among trading desks and universities, until it became the primary meeting for academics and